 On August 15, 2011, the Moroccan Counsel of Government adopted the first decree (2-10-473) to implement some sections of the law # 28-07.
 The decree is expected to enforce traceability of food products from the producer to the final consumer.
 The decree will hold producers accountable for compliance with the general food safety requirements of all marketed products and will enter into force after its publication in the Official Bulletin.

-On November 2012, the Moroccan Counsel of Government received for approval the second decree (2-12-389) to implement the food labeling sections of the law # 28-07.
-The decree is expected among other measures to enforce nutritional labeling and outline a list of allergens.
-The decree is currently available for public comment before approval and is expected to come into force in 2013.
+On May 16, 2013, the Moroccan government approved the second decree #2-12-389 to implement the food labeling sections of law # 28-07.
+Among other measures, the decree will enforce nutritional labeling and outline a list of allergens.